astron51/Gunfire-Reborn-Cheat/README.md

 ## Usage
 - Inject using any Injector, Extreme Injector is recommended.
-- Press Insert for Menu, You have to pause the game and open the menu otherwise you cannot interact with the menu.
+- Press Insert for Menu, You have to pause the game and open the menu otherwise you cannot interact with the menu or the game.
 - L-Ctrl for Aimbot (Hold to Aim)

 ## TODO